NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Should you consider graduate school in statistics or mathematics education or mathematics?

+We will have a single talk, given by Dana Ernst, that advertises our graduate programs in mathematics, mathematics education and statistics.
+We will hear testimonials, from a smattering of current and former NAU grad students, on how fun and challenging and rewarding (FREE PIZZA) our graduate programs are.
+We will EAT PIZZA.
+FREE PIZZA.
+Pizza paid for BY THE DEPARTMENT.
+Pizza paid for by faculty who REALLY WANT our students to think about pursuing graduate work in our department.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS19-01-25.pdf)]

 ### Speakers for Upcoming Nebraska Conference for Undergraduate Women in Mathematics

 **Date:** Friday, January 18